Menu

 Jenny and I noticed that although our incoming-call rate had more than doubled once this wiring had taken place Telstra was still unable to provide a satisfactory reason as to why we were still having problems".
 (Refer to exhibit AS 520) File AS-CAV Exhibits 648-a to 700 )

-What makes Darren Lewis’s situation especially distressing is the fact that he grappled with suicidal thoughts during one of the most traumatic periods of his life.
-He believed that the persistent phone and fax issues had directly led to the loss of two significant bookings—one in late 2006 and another in early January 2007—each involving around 120 guests who would have stayed for six or seven nights over the bustling Christmas season.
-The cancellation of these lucrative bookings weighed heavily on him and drove him to seek assistance from Portland Health Services.
+Darren Lewis's situation is particularly distressing, especially considering he battled intense suicidal thoughts during one of the most traumatic periods of his life.
+He believed that the persistent issues with his phone and fax systems had directly led to the loss of two crucial bookings—one in late 2006 and another in early January 2007.
+Each of these lost reservations involved approximately 120 guests who would have stayed for six or seven nights during the bustling Christmas season.

 "The technician, who comes from Colerain (also part of your electorate) advised me that he was aware that the problems I am experiencing now are the same problems experienced by the previous owner of the business (Alan Smith).
 When I asked him why this would be, he replied that the problems were caused because the wiring was so old that it was now totally incompatible with all the new technology (‘totally’ was his exact word).